daniel-lca/N8N-Chat-Embed/README.md

     branding: {
       logo: '[YOUR LOGO URL]',
       name: 'YOUR COMPANY NAME',
-      welcomeText: 'Hi!
-How can we help you today?',
+      welcomeMessage: 'Hi!
+How can we help you today?', },
-      responseTimeText: 'We tipically answer right away',
-    },
     style: {
       primaryColor: '#4E76CC', // Main accent color